rolandkofler/token-presale/README.md

 - You do not exploit a security issue you discover for any reason.
 (This includes demonstrating additional risk, such as attempted compromise of sensitive company data or probing for additional issues.)
 - You do not violate any other applicable laws or regulations.
 #### Contact
-Email your submissions to: secure@sikoba.com
+Email your submissions to  (private phase only): secure@sikoba.com

 Import the public key for this: curl https://keybase.io/sikoba/pgp_keys.asc | gpg --import